 This is where SDS and WebLogic SIP Server can be used in combination to develop and test IMS applications.
 The latest version of SDS (4.0) supports and has been verified and tested with BEA-WLSS 3.1.
 Therefore, SDS can be easily used as an IMS core network simulator (P-CSCF, S-CSCF, HSS, and DNS) with availability of service enabler emulators (PGM, PTT, IMSM).
 You only need to interconnect a real WLSS with the SDS and a SIP terminal or a SIP device (Figure 1).

 Let's now turn to SIP application deployment using SDS and WLSS.
-We suggest that you follow the SDS Tutorial to create the Hello World Servlet.
+Create a Hello World Servlet.
 If you have successfully created the servlet, then you should be able to deploy a SIP application over WebLogic SIP Server (you will need your Hello World Servlet renamed as a .war file).
-Note that the tutorial refers to a hard-coded SIP URI (firstname.lastname@example.org) within the servlet code.
+Note that the tutorial refers to a hard-coded SIP URI (email@example.com) within the servlet code.
 So, make sure you change this to your own SIP URI.
 Here's how to subsequently deploy the application:

 Assuming you have successfully installed SDS and you have a functional WebLogic SIP Server with your Hello World SIP application correctly deployed (as in the previous section of this article), you can just follow the next steps to configure your SDS testing environment.